 - Read a book two times in a row.

-What do students need in order to do the reading challenge activities?
+What do students need in order to do the summer reading challenge activities?

 (I know that unfortunately not all students have access to multiple books at home.
 They can still do this!)

 Any student can complete the activities with whatever they have on hand at home.

 If your town or city has a local library, you can even encourage your students to visit there to check out books.
 The librarian would be a great person for them to go to for book recommendations.

 In the rare case that students can’t complete an activity, not to worry!

 The goal of the summer reading challenge is to complete as many reading activities as possible.
 Think of it like a game of BINGO!
 They can do as many as they can and mark them off as they go.

 Bonus: Integrate Writing with the Free Reading Challenge

 Since reading and writing go hand-in-hand, there’s writing extension activities at the bottom of the page!

 It challenges kids to keep a journal about each reading activity that they do.
 This not only helps keep those reading skills fresh, but also the writing and reflection skills.
 They will go into the new school year with refreshed skills, avoiding that dreaded summer slide!